 As an 11-year-old, student reporter Damon Weaver landed the interview of his dreams with then-President Obama.
 In the 10-minute interview, the two discussed education in America, with topics ranging from funding to whether Obama had the power to change school lunches.
 Weaver’s suggestion included French fries and mangoes as staples for all students.
-Let know more about electrician school in San Antonio.
+Let me know more about Electrician.

-Weaver, who continued to pursue a journalism career into college, died May 1 at age 23.
+Weaver, who continued to pursue a journalism career in college, died on May 1 at age 23.
 His sister, Candace Hardy, told The Palm Beach Post that Weaver died of natural causes.

 “He was loved by everyone,” Hardy told the Post.
-“No matter if it was a stranger, his mom or a family member, he was just a ball of light with so much energy.
-He was always positive, always had a smile on a face and he was always a joy to be around.
+“No matter if it was a stranger, his mom, or a family member, he was just a ball of light with so much energy.
+He was always positive, always had a smile on his face and he was always a joy to be around.
 He left an impact on a lot of people.”

 In his reporting, Weaver sought to bring answers to his community.
 He asked Biden about the role of vice president, Wade about his childhood and what advice he had for the student population at Canal Point Elementary, and Winfrey about what it was like working in “the famous talk show business.”